nasa/cumulus-api/content/rules.md

 }
 ```

-## Update rule
+## Update/replace rule

-Update rules for a collection.
-Can accept the whole rule object, or just a subset of fields, the ones that are being updated.
-Returns a mapping of the updated properties.
-For a field reference see the ["Create rule"](#create-rule) section.
+Update/replace an existing rule.
+Expects payload to specify the entire
+rule object, and will completely replace the existing rule with the
+specified payload.
+For a field reference see ["Create rule"](#create-rule).

+Returns status 200 on successful replacement, 400 if the `name` property in the
+payload does not match the corresponding value in the resource URI, or 404 if
+there is no rule with the specified name.

 Special case: